kalyaniuniversity/covidindia/README.md

      |          will be shown.
      |      date : character, optional
      |          by which date or range of date the data will be filtered.Date must be dd/mm/yyyy format.
-     |          The default is 'all'.if date is not mentioned data for all dates will be shown.
+     |          The default is 'all'.if date is not mentioned data for all dates will be shown
-     |          set date: '30/1/2020-9/3/2020'. to represent a range.range dates should be separated by '-'.
      |
      |      Raises
      |      ------